LouisCAD/all-coroutines-pitfalls/Revamp.md

   - `CancellationException` that has to be rethrown
   - `async` and `await` aren't like in other languages
   - Misuse of `CoroutineScope`
+    - Passing a `CoroutineContext` that might have a `Job` inside
+      - Use launch + join instead
   - garbage collectable coroutines
   - throwing flows that then get shared (never do this)
   - surprising error propagation because of structured concurrency